Pranavesh-Panakkal/Zettlr-Latex-Academic/README.md

 # Zettlr-Latex-Academic

-Zettlr custom theme inspired by Academic theme of Typora and Latex PDF output
+This Zettlr custom theme is inspired by Academic theme of Typora and Latex PDF output.

+## Steps to install
+1. Install font 'CMU Serif'

+## Instructions to install
+- Download the file from https://sourceforge.net/projects/cm-unicode/
+-